The myth: great directors spring fully formed from film school, armed with perfect vision and iron control.

 It’s funny when a director’s reputation works against their actual strengths.

-Kubrick was known as cold and clinical.
-But his movies are deeply emotional and full of weird goofs and absurdity.
-Cassavetes was known for gritty emotional realism—actors crying, shouting, falling apart in long takes.
-That’s true.
-But he also had dream sequences and surreal moments where we dip directly into a character’s consciousness.
+People called Kubrick cold and clinical.
+His movies are deeply emotional and full of weird goofs and absurdity.
+People knew Cassavetes for gritty emotional realism, with actors crying, shouting and falling apart in long takes.
+That is true.
+He also made dream sequences and surreal moments that dip straight into a character’s consciousness.

 Watch this dream operetta from Love Streams.
 Gena Rowlands’s character sings a song written by Bo Harwood, and the whole sequence has this strange, unmoored quality.